The definitive guide to Bridging Loans, insights for Scotland

 • Useful if your exit strategy is still being finalised.

-Unregulated Bridging loan
+Unregulated Bridging

-Regulated Bridging Loan
+Regulated Bridging

-A regulated loan is a short-term finance option governed by the Financial Conduct Authority (FCA) in the UK.
+A regulated loan is a short-term funding option governed by the Financial Conduct Authority (FCA) in the UK.
 It provides fast access to funds for time-sensitive property transactions while ensuring transparency, fairness, and borrower protection through responsible lending rules.
 These loans apply when secured against a residential property used, or intended to be used, as the borrower’s or a close family member’s home.
 As such, they involve strict affordability checks and consumer safeguards.

 INTEREST RATES AND PAYMENT OPTIONS